ContinUSE/openstack-on-coreos/README.md

 core-02                   running (virtualbox)
 core-03                   running (virtualbox)
 core-04                   running (virtualbox)
+core-05                   running (virtualbox)

 This environment represents multiple VMs.
 The VMs are all listed above with their current state.
 For more information about a specific VM, run `vagrant status NAME`.
 $
 ```
-Connect to one of the machines:
+You can connect to one of the machines the following vagrant ssh command:
 ```
 $ vagrant ssh core-01 -- -A
 ```